Message broker: Life cycle

 Message brokers are generally based on one of two fundamental architectures: hub-and-spoke and message bus.
 In the first, a central server acts as the mechanism that provides integration services, whereas with the latter, the message broker is a communication backbone or distributed service that acts on the bus.
 Additionally, a more scalable multi-hub approach can be used to integrate multiple brokers.

+Real-time semantics

+Message brokers that are purpose built to achieve time-bounded communications with end-to-end predictability allow for the development of real-time systems that require execution predictability.
+Frequently systems with real-time requirements involve interaction with the real world (robotics, vehicle automation, software-defined radio, et al.)

+The Object Management Group Real-time CORBA specification provides a theoretical foundation for predictable communications technologies by levying the following requirements:

+For the purposes of this specification, "end-to-end predictability" of timeliness in a fixed priority CORBA system is defined to mean: